 - Texas Bike Tours features several one-way, “mostly downhill” tours of Austin with optional culinary, and even “romantic culinary” experiences.
 Yelp has great reviews for them too.

 - Explore Austin’s landmarks and craft breweries with Bike and Brew ATX.
 They currently offer four tours, including an unusual Domain area tour.

-- MikesBikesandTours has eight different tours, including brew tours, and some more locally oriented destinations like Walnut Creek.
+- MikesBikesandTours has several different tours, including brew tours, and some more locally oriented destinations like Walnut Creek.
 They also operate a mobile bike rental program.
 Check out their website for tips on where to explore Austin on your own.